flokoe/bash-hackers-wiki/docs/scripting/nonportable.md

 ## Portability rationale

 Here is some assorted portability information.
 Take it as a small guide to make your scripts a bit more portable.
-It\'s not complete (it never will be!) and it\'s not very detailed (e.g. you won\'t find information about how which shell technically forks off which subshell).
-It\'s just an assorted small set of portability guidelines. *-Thebonsai*
+It's not complete (it never will be!) and it's not very detailed (e.g. you won\'t find information about how which shell technically forks off which subshell).
+It's just an assorted small set of portability guidelines. *-Thebonsai*

 FIXME UNIX shell gurus out there, please be patient with a newbie like